You and interactive cat toys to the rescue.

 Your cat of course will not be looking at the toy itself, but concentrating on catching that red dot.

 There are laser cat toys that do not require you to operate them, automatically directing the dot around the room in varying patterns.
 Still fun for your cat, handy for when you have chores to do but without the interactivity between the two of you.
-Laser Cat Toys.
+See the popular examples below.

 A simple ball can be fun for a cat to chase.
 Playing ball with your cat means that you are both interacting with the game, building the bond between you.